 Chicken Stock Concentrate

-• While carrots roast, in a small bowl, combine sour cream and remaining yogurt with garlic to taste.
+• While carrots roast, in a small bowl, combine sour cream and remaining yogurt with remaining garlic to taste.
 Season with salt and pepper.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Heat a drizzle of olive oil in a large, preferably nonstick, pan over medium heat. • Remove chicken from marinade; allow excess to drip off.
 Add chicken to pan and cook until browned and cooked through, 6-8 minutes per side.
 TIP: Cooking over medium heat helps prevent the marinade from burning.
-Lower heat if chicken begins to brown too quickly. • Turn off heat; transfer to a cutting board to rest.
-Once cool enough to handle, slice chicken crosswise.
+Lower heat if chicken begins to brown too quickly. • Turn off heat; transfer chicken to a cutting board to rest.
+Once cool enough to handle, slice crosswise.